Terraform

 Note: New versions of Terraform will be placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that will expand on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.
 OpenTofu retained all the features and functionalities that had made Terraform popular among developers while also introducing improvements and enhancements.
 OpenTofu is the future of the Terraform ecosystem, and having a truly open-source project to support all your IaC needs is the main priority.

-Open Policy Agent Examples
+Open Policy Agent examples

 The following examples illustrate some possible use-cases for OPA with Terraform.
 All of the examples have been taken from the Spacelift plan policy documentation, but have been altered to work with plain vanilla Terraform.